sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Insight

-Persistent gaps did not follow one common pattern.
+There was not one common pattern across the hospitals.

-Some corporations were repeatedly above their peer median before initial physician assessment, while others showed the gap mainly in admitted-patient ED stay.
-Nine corporations showed persistent gaps in both measures.
+Some corporations were repeatedly above their peer median mainly for initial assessment, while others stood out more for admitted-patient ED stay.
+Nine showed persistent gaps in both.

-This means that looking at only one ED indicator would not have shown the full picture for every corporation.
+For me, this was an important result because it showed that one ED measure alone would not tell the full story.

 ### Recommendation

-Corporations with persistent gaps in both measures are a useful starting point for deeper review because the pattern appears at more than one stage of the ED visit.
+I would look first at corporations with persistent gaps in both measures, since the pattern is showing up at more than one stage of the ED visit.

-Corporations with a gap in only one measure should be reviewed separately, since the part of the patient journey that stands out is different.
+Corporations with a gap in only one measure should be looked at separately because the issue may be happening at a different part of the patient journey.

-To understand what may be contributing to these gaps, the wait-time results would need to be combined with operational information such as patient volumes, case mix, staffing, and inpatient capacity.
+To understand what is behind these patterns, I would need operational data such as patient volume, case mix, staffing, and inpatient capacity.

 ## Question 3